EnviroDIY/Mayfly-Modbus-Wing/knh002-MayflyWingShield/README.md

 # KNH002 Hardware RS-485 Hardware for Envirodiy Mayfly

 This Mayfly wingboard interface supports
-- RS485 on up to three physical connectors, all clearly labeled with G V B A
+- One RS485 interface on three physical connectors for wiring, all clearly labeled with G V B A
+- One SDI-12 interface on one phsucal connector for wiring, clearly labeled with V G D
 - improved brightness - a dual line status LED Red/Green a) Red flashes for transmit to RS485 instrument, B) Green flashes from RS485 instrumnent (response)
-- improved power supply to a min 1.9W continuous, voltage dependent on booster.
+- improved power supply to a minimium 1.9W continuous, voltage dependent on booster.
 The boost circuit may be able to supply larger surge currents as it's supply climbs/boosts as the LiIon bat is low impedance.
 These could be as high as 0.7A continuous at lower voltages, valuable for starting up instruments on turnon.
 - new feature - Powering routing that allows connection directly to the LiIon battery, for more efficent generation and power resilency.
    For the power output "12V" current supply, the current supplied can be 155mA to 250mA surge (1.9W continuous/3Wsurge) depending on boost hybrid.
    Low ESR capacitor close to the booster supply input pins to avoid power surge propagation